Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Silent authentication with AuthenticationRecord and TokenCachePersistenceOptions

 Once an application has configured a credential to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
-This example demonstrates an application setting the `TokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.
+This example demonstrates an application setting the `tokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.

 ```
 const AUTH_RECORD_PATH = "./tokencache.bin";